philippn/yql4j/README.md

 About
 =====

-This repository contains a simple client library that can be used to query the Yahoo Query Language (YQL) Web Service.
+This repository contains a simple client library that can be used to query the Yahoo Query Language (YQL) web service.

 For more information on YQL, please refer to: https://developer.yahoo.com/yql/